jina-ai/finetuner/docs/tasks/image-to-image.md

 print(test_da.embeddings)
 ```

 That's it!
-If you want to integrate fine-tuned model into your Jina Flow, please check out {ref}`integrated with the Jina ecosystem <integrate-with-jina>`.
+If you want to integrate the fine-tuned model into your Jina Flow, please check out {ref}`integrated with the Jina ecosystem <integrate-with-jina>`.